cepgen/cepgen/doc/output-formats.rst

 - a list of histograms (stored as ROOT :cpp:class:`TH1D` objects) provided as an input for the earlier:

-  .. doxygenclass:: cepgen::io::ROOTHistsHandler
+  .. doxygenclass:: cepgen::ROOTHistsHandler
      :outline:

 - or a set of **events** and **run information** (stored as ROOT :cpp:class:`TTree` objects) for the latter:

-  .. doxygenclass:: cepgen::io::ROOTTreeHandler
+  .. doxygenclass:: cepgen::ROOTTreeHandler
      :outline:

-The histogramming utilitary follows the same procedure as introduced for the :cpp:class:`cepgen::io::TextHandler` module above to define the histograms list.
+The histogramming utilitary follows the same procedure as introduced for the :cpp:class:`cepgen::TextHandler` module above to define the histograms list.

 As an example, the following ``output`` block may be used: